manojjahgirdar/The-Best-Classifier/README.md

 # The-Best-Classifier
-Comparing Different Machine Learning Algorithms to find the best accuracy for a classification use case.
+Comparing different Machine Learning Algorithms to find the best accuracy for a classification use case.